skooter500/OOP-2018-2019/README.md

 Now open up the Java code files in Notepad++ or Visual Studio code if you are using your own computer.
 Modify the Cat class:

-- Add a private field for numLives of type int
+- Add a private field for numLives of type int on the Cat class
 - Make accessors (set and get methods) for numLives, similar to how this was done in the Dog class
 - Write a default public Constructor for the cat that sets the number of lives to be 1.
 A default constructor is a method with the following characteristics:
     - No return type!
     - Same name as the class
     - Takes no parameters
+    - Gets called when the object is created
 - Write a method on the Cat class called kill.
 It should subtract 1 from numLives if numLives is > 0 and print the message "Ouch!".
 If numLives is 0, you should just print the message "Dead"
 - In the Main class, construct a Cat instance and in a loop, call kill until the Cat is dead.